valia9/valia9/README.md

 - 🔭 I’m currently working on Google UX Design Professional Certificate on Coursera
 - 🔭 I’m also currently working on the personal projects
 - 🌱 I’m currently learning TypeScript

+- 🔦 All the projects here are either my personal projects or the course assignments